 May 1, 2022 ~ By Shari Rose

 Throughout most of the 19th century, pockets of New York City were overwhelmed by gangs that controlled some of the most impoverished parts of the city.
-Mostly comprised of European immigrants, these gangs sought to rob victims and sell their possessions on the black market for a profit.
-With little access to a better quality of life, many unemployed and desperate New Yorkers turned to the rough lifestyle these gangs had to offer in neighborhoods like Five Points, the Bowery, and the Fourth Ward.
+With little access to resources that would provide them a better quality of life, many unemployed and desperate New Yorkers turned to the rough lifestyle these gangs had to offer in neighborhoods like Five Points, the Bowery, and the Fourth Ward.
+Mostly comprised of European immigrants, these gangs typically engaged in petty theft and sold their loot on the black market for a profit.
+They also participated in massive brawls against other gangs in the city.

-Two gangs that engaged in a longstanding and violent feud were the Dead Rabbits and Bowery Boys.
+Two gangs that were locked in a longstanding and violent feud were the Dead Rabbits and Bowery Boys.
 These rival gangs solved their disputes with brutal street fights that lasted hours, sometimes even days.
-Occasionally, women got involved in these skirmishes by providing ammunition, but they typically stayed away from the heart of the fight.
-However, Hell-Cat Maggie operated differently.
+Occasionally, women got involved in these skirmishes by providing ammunition to fighters, but they usually stayed away from the center of the fight.
+However, Hell-Cat Maggie operated differently than most other women.

-With her teeth filed to sharp points and long, brass nails attached to her fingers, Hell-Cat Maggie fought alongside the Dead Rabbits in gang battles during the 1840s.
-It’s believed she screamed a fearsome battle cry before running into the fight to bite, stab, and claw her adversaries to shreds.
+With her teeth filed to sharp points and long, brass nails attached to her fingers, Hell-Cat Maggie fought alongside the Dead Rabbits during these brawls against the Bowery Boys and other gangs.
+It’s believed she screamed a fearsome battle cry before running into the fray to bite, stab, and claw her adversaries to shreds.

-As Herbert Asbury described in his 1928 novel, “The Gangs of New York,” when Hell-Cat Maggie “screeched her battle cry and rushed biting and clawing in the midst of opposing gangsters, even the most stout-hearted blanched and fled.”
+Herbert Asbury described the fear that this mythical fighter delivered to her rivals in his 1928 novel, “The Gangs of New York.”
+When Hell-Cat Maggie entered the fight, she “screeched her battle cry and rushed biting and clawing in the midst of opposing gangsters, even the most stout-hearted blanched and fled,” wrote Asbury.

 Shari Rose